Christian views on marriage: New Testament beyond the Gospels

 Saint Paul Writing His Epistles, 16th century.

 The Apostle Paul quoted passages from Genesis almost verbatim in two of his New Testament books.
 He used marriage not only to describe the kingdom of God, as Jesus had done, but to define also the nature of the 1st-century Christian church.
 His theological view was a Christian development of the Old Testament parallel between marriage and the relationship between God and Israel.
 He analogized the church as a bride and Christ as the bridegroom─drawing parallels between Christian marriage and the relationship between Christ and the Church.

 There is no hint in the New Testament that Jesus was ever married, and no clear evidence that Paul was ever married.
 However, both Jesus and Paul seem to view marriage as a legitimate calling from God for Christians.
-Paul elevates singleness to that of the preferable position, but does offer a caveat suggesting this is "because of the impending crisis"—which could itself extend to present times (see also Pauline privilege).
+Paul also attests to the prohibition on divorce also attributed to Jesus in the canonical gospels.
 Paul's primary issue was that marriage adds concerns to one's life that detract from their ability to serve God without distraction.

 Some scholars have speculated that Paul may have been a widower since prior to his conversion to Christianity he was a Pharisee and member of the Sanhedrin, positions in which the social norm of the day required the men to be married.
 But it is just as likely that he never married at all.